-Remove the older Ubuntu upgraded system files using below command
+Remove the older Ubuntu upgraded system files using the below command

 sudo apt-get autoremove

-Clean the obsolete Ubuntu server files using below command:
+Clean the obsolete Ubuntu server files using the below command:

 sudo apt-get autoclean

 Reboot the Ubuntu cloud server using the below command:

 There is no harm in running these commands multiple times in a day except rebooting.
-However, it’s recommended to perform upgrades and cleanups at least once a week.
+However, it’s recommended to perform upgrades and cleanups at least once weekly.
 Especially the security upgrades that keep the server healthy.

 Automating Ubuntu Maintenance using CRONTAB

-The command lines previous need to be manually executed via SSH.
+The command lines previously needed to be manually executed via SSH.
 This could be easily eliminated using CRON job automation.

-Basically, we will set up a rule that will tell the Ubuntu cloud server when to execute a set of pre-defined commands.
-This commands basically update, upgrade and also clean and remove the old
+We will set up a rule that will tell the Ubuntu cloud server when to execute a set of pre-defined commands.
+These commands basically update, upgrade and also clean and remove the old.

 Let’s get started with the automation —

-Login into your Cloud Server SSH client and edit the crontab file using below command:
+Login into your Cloud Server SSH client and edit the crontab file using the below command:

 sudo nano /etc/crontab

 Insert the below Ubuntu maintenance after all other existing rules.
-This will execute the CRON job at the set daily interval at 0425 server time.
+It will execute the CRON job at the set daily interval at 0425 server time.

 25 4 * * * root sudo – sh -c 'apt-get update; apt-get upgrade -y; apt-get dist-upgrade -y; apt-get autoremove -y; apt-get autoclean -y'

-The above CRON job rule can be translated as below:
+We can translate the above CRON job rule as below:

 m h dom mon dow user command minute hour dayOfMonth Month dayOfWeek userToRun commandToRun

-You can even customize the Ubuntu maintenance automation as per your needs and timings.
-I analyzed my Google Analytics audience report to understand the lowest traffic point hence setup the CRON job to run the task at 0425 hours every day.
+You can customize the Ubuntu maintenance automation per your needs and timings.
+I analyzed my Google Analytics audience report to understand the lowest traffic point and set up the CRON job to run the task at 0425 hours daily.

-Once you’ve added the above rule to crontab file, do not forget to reboot the cloud server using below command:
+Once you’ve added the above rule to the crontab file, do not forget to reboot the cloud server using the below command: